 So, as a manager, what can you do about it?
 After holding leadership positions in corporate strategy and finance for the past 25 years, here are my tips:

 1. Check your promotions & terminations – are they transparent?

-Our own unconscious biases tend to mean that we promote on the basis of affinity bias.”
-The same goes for terminations – in the last round of redundancies, how many of your female employees on parental leave or working part time were prioritized for a redundancy?
-Its part of a culture that continues talk about diversity but be unable to follow through with inclusive cultures, having a direct impact on the gender pay gap.
-These decisions are often justified on the basis of “merit”.
-But with women comprising more than 60% of all university graduates, can we really say that there is no promotion bias towards men, who simply by virtue of the fact they are male, are 9 times more likely than a female competitor to make it to a leadership role?
+Our own unconscious biases tend to mean we promote on the basis of affinity bias.
+The same goes for terminations – in the last round of redundancies, how many of your female employees on parental leave or working part-time were prioritised for a redundancy?
+This is part of a culture that talks about diversity, but is unable to follow through with inclusive cultures and, in turn, have a direct impact on the gender pay gap.
+These decisions are often justified on the basis of ‘merit.’
+But with women comprising more than 60% of all university graduates, can we really say that there is no promotion bias towards men, who simply by virtue of the fact they are male, are nine times more likely than a female competitor to make it to a leadership role?
 You can ensure that your promotions and terminations are more equitable by simply asking a female colleague to work with you: to interview with you, and to review termination processes with you.
 Make your processes transparent and objective.

 2. Ask yourself: Do you really value employees that work flexibly or have taken parental leave?